 4. Get critical care experience

 If you’re going to do an externship get your experience in the ER or ICU.
 The operating room on the other hand is likely to be more routine, care type work.
 The critical care experience from the ER or ICU will go a long way in getting you hired in your first job.
 So while routine care experience is “good” experience, critical care experience is going to make you much more competitive.
 You’ll have more jobs to apply for, and more credibility for any job you apply for.

 While you’ll often be overbooked and overused in your clinicals, you’ll still have some downtime.
 In these instances you should ask other nurses, aides, and even other students what you can do to help them.
 Not only is this going to make you look like the go-getter you are, increasing your chances of getting hired at that location, but you’re going to learn things you wouldn’t otherwise.
 You will learn something different from every rotation, so don’t waste a moment.

 6. Pay attention in that nursing theory class

 One nurse at AllNurses.com writes: “Nursing theory and nursing history may make no sense to you now, but it really is important and worthwhile.
 It is one of the things that make us a profession rather than just technical workers.”

 Prioritize your resume while you’re in college.
-Redo it every 6-months, and have at least 10 people read it.
-Your mom should be on the list of who you show it to, but more importantly you need to get it reviewed by other nurses.
+Redo it every 6-months, and have many people read it.
+Importantly, you need to get it reviewed by other nurses.
 Ask them where your resume weaknesses are.
 You should also share your resume with professors and at least one writing expert.
 Make your resume say “I accomplished,” and steer away from being a “doer.”
 Employers need to be able to quantify your experience and saying things like “I worked in the ER” is a “doer” statement.
 Saying, “While in the ER I improved our response time by 30 seconds by…” on the other hand is an accomplishment.